Nsustain/.github/profile/README.md

-and see if there's any project you'd love to invest your time in, or you could even become a contributor of this website itself, which is open-source.
+and see if there's any project you'd love to invest your time in, or you could even become a contributor of this website itself, which - of course - is open-source.
 [[GitHub](https://github.com/CodersForEarth/codersforearth.com)]

 Plus, if you like our logo,